 This class counts for a total of 12 credits.

-In the Fall 2015 Subject Evaluations, 9.07 was rated 5.2 out of 7.0.
-You can find more information on MIT OpenCourseWare at the Statistical Methods in Brain and Cognitive Science site or on the 9.07 Stellar site.
+You can find more information on MIT OpenCourseWare at the Statistics for Brain and Cognitive Science site.

 © Copyright 2015 Yasyf Mohamedali